memN0ps/redlotus-rs/README.md

         - `BlImgAllocateImageBuffer` or `BlMmAllocateVirtualPages` in the Windows OS loader (`winload.efi`).

-2. Hook/detour `OslArchTransferToKernel` in `winload.efi` (Windows OS loader), which transfers execution to the Windows Kernel (`ntoskrnl.exe`) to catch the moment when the OS kernel and some of the system drivers are already loaded in the memory, but still haven’t been executed, which is a perfect moment to perform more in-memory patching.
+2. Hook/detour `OslArchTransferToKernel` in `winload.efi` (Windows OS loader), which transfers execution to the Windows Kernel (`ntoskrnl.exe`) to catch the moment when the OS kernel and some of the system drivers are already loaded in the memory, but still not been executed, which is a perfect moment to perform more in-memory patching.

     - Patch `SepInitializeCodeIntegrity`, a parameter to `CiInitialize` in `ntoskrnl.exe` to disable Driver Signature Enforcement (DSE).
     - Patch `KeInitAmd64SpecificState` in `ntoskrnl.exe` to disable PatchGuard.